-- (a) For the purposes specified in Article 71 (a) and (b) and until such time as the strategic points have been specified in the Subsidiary Arrangements, Agency inspectors shall have access to any facility or part thereof on the Facilities List where the initial report or any inspections carried out in connection with it indicate that nuclear material subject to safeguards under this Agreement is present. - (b) For the purposes specified in Article 71(c), Agency inspectors shall have access to any facility or part thereof on the Facilities List in which any nuclear material referred to in Article 71(c) is present. - (c) For the purposes specified in Article 72 Agency inspectors shall have access only to the strategic points specified in the Subsidiary Arrangements and to the records maintained in accordance with Articles 51 to 58. - (d) In the event of the United Kingdom or the Community concluding that any unusual circumstances require extended limitations on access by the Agency, the United Kingdom, the Community and the Agency shall promptly make arrangements with a view to enabling the Agency to discharge its safeguards responsibilities in the light of these limitations.
+- (a) For the purposes specified in Article 69 (a) and (b) and until such time as the strategic points have been specified in the Subsidiary Arrangements, Agency inspectors shall have access to any facility or part thereof on the Facilities List where the initial report or any inspections carried out in connection with it indicate that nuclear material subject to safeguards under this Agreement is present. - (b) For the purposes specified in Article 69(c), the inspectors shall have access to any facility or part thereof on the Facilities List in which any nuclear material referred to in Article 69(c) is present. - (c) For the purposes specified in Article 70 the inspectors shall have access only to the strategic points specified in the Subsidiary Arrangements and to the records maintained in accordance with Articles 49 to 56. - (d) In the event of the United Kingdom concluding that any unusual circumstances require extended limitations on access by the Agency, the United Kingdom and the Agency shall promptly make arrangements with a view to enabling the Agency to discharge its safeguards responsibilities in the light of these limitations.
 The Director General shall report each such arrangement to the Board.

-In the circumstances which may lead to special inspections for the purposes specified in Article 73 the United Kingdom, the Community and the Agency shall consult forthwith.
+In the circumstances which may lead to special inspections for the purposes specified in Article 71 the United Kingdom and the Agency shall consult forthwith.
 As a result of such consultations the Agency may:

-- (a) make inspections in addition to the routine inspection effort provided for in this Agreement; and - (b) obtain., on terms agreed with the United Kingdom and the Community, information or access additional to that specified in Article 76.
+(a) make inspections in addition to the routine inspection effort provided for in Articles 76 through 80; and

+(b) obtain access, in agreement with the United Kingdom, to information or locations additional to that specified in Article 74.
 Any disagreement shall be resolved in accordance with Articles 21 and 22.
-In case action by the United Kingdom or the Community, in so far as either party is individually concerned, is essential and urgent, Article 18 shall apply.
+In case action by the United Kingdom is essential and urgent, Article 18 shall apply.